SATA stands for Serial Advanced Technology Attachment.

 SATA is completely forward and backward compatible.
 SATA II specifications provide backward compatibility to function on SATA I ports.
 SATA III specifications provide backward compatibility to function on SATA I and SATA II ports.
 However, the maximum speed of the drive will be slower due to the lower speed limitations of the port.
 This means that a SATA I controller will work with a SATA II drive, but the speed will be limited to 1.5 Gb/s, for example.
 In addition, a SATA II controller will work with a SATA I drive but again with speed limited to 1.5 Gb/s.
 The same concept goes for SATA III with SATA I or SATA II.

 The list below is current as of 2010 and will not be updated.
-Any controller released after the PXIe-8135 should be SATA III (as of 2015), but it's a good idea to confirm via BIOS settings prior to making that assumption.
+Controllers released starting with the PXIe-8135 using SATA drives should be based on SATA III (as of 2015), but should be confirmed with product documentation or system BIOS settings.
+Newer embedded controllers typically leverage PCIe connections (NVMe) to connect to primary M.2 or U.2 drives.

 Controllers with SATA I support: